Maslow’s Hierarchy of Needs

 This is not a simple upward chart.
 As life and circumstances fluctuate, so will your focus.
 Also, since humans can multi-task and focus on a variety of things, we usually work on developing multiple levels at the same time.
 It is not a linear path.

 Now that you are aware (or have a refresher) of Maslow’s Hierarchy of Needs, where will you focus your energy?
 Will you reach for those higher order growth needs?
 Will you have better energy and understanding for the deficiency needs?
-Will you use this information to help others around you to realize the motivations and reach their greater potential?
+Do you think you will use this information to help others around you to realize the motivations and reach their greater potential?

 After spending multiple years assisting Steve onsite at various conventions, Gwendolyn happily joined Blumvox Studios in March of 2020.
 Mostly focused in marketing and social outreach, she creates and edits content, measures analytics, and heavily engages with the community.